Esperanto: Proposed microstates and micronations

 Beginning in 1908, there were efforts to establish the world's first Esperanto state in Neutral Moresnet, which at the time was a Belgian–Prussian condominium in central-western Europe.
 Any such efforts came to an end with the beginning of World War I and the German invasion of Belgium, voiding the treaty which established joint sovereignty over the territory.
-The Treaty of Versailles subsequently awarded the disputed territory to Belgium, effective January 10, 1920.
+The Treaty of Versailles subsequently awarded the disputed territory to Belgium, effective 10 January 1920.

 The self-proclaimed micronation of Rose Island, on an artificial island near Italy in the Adriatic Sea, used Esperanto as its official language in 1968.
 Another micronation, the extant Republic of Molossia, near Dayton, Nevada, uses Esperanto as an official language alongside English.

-Internet

-On May 28, 2015, the language learning platform Duolingo launched a free Esperanto course for English speakers.
-On March 25, 2016, when the first Duolingo Esperanto course completed its beta-testing phase, that course had 350,000 people registered to learn Esperanto through the medium of English.
-By July 2018, the number of learners had risen to 1.36 million.

-As of October 2018, Lernu!, another online learning platform for Esperanto, had 320,000 registered users, and nearly 75,000 monthly visits.

-The language-learning platforms Drops, Memrise and LingQ also have materials for Esperanto.

-On February 22, 2012, Google Translate added Esperanto as its 64th language.
-On July 25, 2016, Yandex Translate added Esperanto as a language.